samuel1992/payload-translator/README.md

 # }
 ```

+# Next features
+- Mathematical operators: sum, sub, divide, multiply
+- Custom operator.
+The same behaviour of GetField but parsing with a custom function
+- Validators by type and custom functions

 # What it must do
 - Translate from a field to another
 - Raise errors for fields which doesn't match